‘General Hospital’ Spoilers: Griffin Warns Anna, Sonny To Have A Columbian Lover, Valentin Is Nathan’s Father?

-General Hospital spoilers for May continue to trickle in as ABC’s soap unravel more story lines.
+General Hospital spoilers for May continue to trickle in as ABC’s soap unravels more storylines.
 The Corinthos drama is one of the main highlights of the upcoming episode.
-There is no denying that Carly (Laura Wright) and Sonny (Maurice Benard) will have their hands full for next month’s episode.
+There is no denying that Carly (Laura Wright) and Sonny (Maurice Benard) will have their hands full for next month’s episodes.
 Anna Devane (Finola Hughes) will continue snooping on Valentin Cassadine (James Patrick Stuart).
 Spoilers tease that the reason for her Valentin obsession will be revealed soon.

 Dangerous Games